FranckNdame/MUD-game/README.md

-# version 0.2.5
+# version 0.2.6
 =======================

 Update:

-*	A few comments were added.
+*	More content was added